Reenforcements/VerilogDE2115AudioFilters/README.md

 ######A diagram of sending/receiving digital audio samples from the Wolfson IC, taken from the [Wolfson's data sheet](https://www.rockbox.org/wiki/pub/Main/DataSheets/WM8731_8731L.pdf)

 ####Visualizer
 A simple visualizer was created to show the current volume of the audio passing through the board.
 The louder the sound, the more LEDs in a row were lit up.
-The following algorithm was used:
+The following simple algorithm was used:
 ```C
 averaged = ((left + right) / 32'd2);
 for(i = 0; i < 16; i = i + 1)